maaikekuipers/thesis/README.md

 ### Notes Before Running
 - API keys and cookies are managed through variables in the scripts.
   Ensure that a valid API key is provided in `YouTube/hashtag_search.py` and `final_hashtag_check.py` before running.
-  Otherwise, the script will encounter errors when fetching metadata.
+  *Note:* If no API key is provided, the script will **not raise an error**, but the resulting CSV will remain empty.

 - Ensure that `headless = False` when running the platform-specific `hashtag_search.py` scripts.
   This allows you to manually interact with the browser if needed.